MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

 # Login
  -Logging into the app allows the user to access the features of this app.
 This is tied into Firebase so all information entered will be stored within the database for future usage.
 This allows the user to log in and out of this app with the credentials that they had entered into the system.
+ -Original Code from Login Features without Firebase

+ -Enhanced code from Login Feature with Firebase
 ```markdown
 Syntax highlighted code block